Innovation Field Project

 Use rigorous data analytic methods and creative problem-solving techniques learned in the first year of the full-time MBA to evaluate a complex business issue for the Innovation Field Project.
 Harness the power of rigorous data analytics to provide innovative and insightful business solutions.
 Translate analytic findings and present innovative, data-driven, and actionable recommendations to the project sponsor.
 And develop strong leadership skills such as setting and working towards a shared goal, building a high-functioning team culture, and managing conflict.

 Full-time MBA students work in teams, along with a faculty advisor, to solve a complex business challenge.
-Travel across the U.S. or abroad to engage in on-the-ground research for three of the eight weeks.
+Travel across the U.S. for three to five days to engage directly with your project sponsors and stakeholders.

 Students work on projects in sectors such as technology, retail, banking, or manufacturing.
 A business problem might relate to product, service, operations, or strategy development.
 Projects might also encompass large-scale thematic issues facing contemporary organizations, such as an ethical dilemma facing leaders.